-- Call the police.
+Call the police.
 The police are trained to respond to this type of accident.
 They will arrive on the scene and review the situation.
 They will also speak with bystanders to build a picture of what exactly happened.
 The police might perform a sobriety test on the driver if they believe that person is under the influence of drugs or alcohol.
-They will write up an official police report detailing the accident, which will be useful in supporting your claim.
+They will write up an official police report detailing the accident.
+Usually, it will be useful in supporting your claim.

-- Seek medical attention.
-It is important to see a doctor right away, even if you don’t think your injuries are especially serious.
+Seek medical attention.
+It is important to see a doctor right away, even if you don’t think your injuries are serious.
 After an accident, when adrenaline is running high, it can be easy to miss the signs of an injury.
 This is especially true with traumatic brain injuries, whiplash, and muscle strains.
-Additionally, the insurance companies will ask to review your medical records once you submit your claim requesting compensation for your damages.
-If they notice that you waited to seek medical treatment, they can attest that your injuries must not have been that serious.
+Additionally, the insurance companies will eventually review your medical records.
+If they notice that you waited to seek medical treatment, they can argue that your injuries must not have been that serious.
 They might even go so far as to claim that your injuries might not even be related to this accident.

 While it’s essential to understand what to do after a vehicle hits you at a stoplight, there are also two important things to avoid after an accident.

-- Avoid speaking with the insurance companies.
+Avoid speaking with the insurance companies.
 After suffering injuries in a crash, it is very likely that the at-fault driver’s insurance company will attempt to contact you and ask for your version of what happened.
-They will probably appear to be very concerned about your condition, and you might be tempted to give them the details they are asking for.
-Unfortunately, these attempts to collect your statement can actually work against you.
-The insurance companies will notoriously look for any way to discredit your version of the accident with the goal of reducing the value of your claim.
+They will probably appear to be very concerned about your condition, and you might be tempted to give them the details.
+Unfortunately, giving a statement will typically work against you.
+The insurance companies will notoriously look for any way to discredit your version of the accident.
+Their goal is reducing the value of your claim.
 It’s best to avoid all calls from the insurance company and allow your attorney to handle this communication.

 Even if you’re not sure if working with a personal injury attorney is the right step for you, it’s beneficial to explore your legal options.
 At Abels & Annes, P.C., we offer a free consultation for all pedestrian accident victims.
 Come prepared with your questions and we’ll talk through the details of your situation.

-At Abels & Annes, P.C., we are dedicated to fighting for our clients’ rights to just compensation.
-We offer a free consultation to all new clients and will carefully review the details of your case before suggestion next steps.
+The Chicago personal injury attorneys at Abels & Annes, P.C., we are dedicated to fighting for our clients’ rights to just compensation.
+We offer a free consultation to all new clients and we'll carefully review the details of your case before suggesting next steps.
 Call us today at (312) 924-7575 or contact us online to learn more.